 Old Habits Die Slowly

 At lunch, my table partners asked me what I would do next, professionally.
 I told them that I was writing a book and had to disappoint them that it was not about workaholism.
 It was about juggling multiple roles.
 Without hesitation, one of the men stated that this was indeed a tricky matter for women.
 It felt like a gut punch.
 But I quickly recovered.
 Meaning, I just let the comment pass.
 There seemed little point in trying to convince a table of seven retired men in their seventies that many men have substantial care tasks these days.
 Moreover, I wondered how much bias versus truth this comment held.
 There are, without doubt, many men who carry their fair share of care tasks.
-Especially in the Netherlands, it is very common that one partner (usually a man) works four days a week, and the other partner (usually a woman) works 3 or 4 days a week[i].
+Especially in the Netherlands, it is common for one partner (usually a man) to work 4 days a week, and the other partner (usually a woman) to work 3 or 4 days a week [i].
 Even though, in heterosexual couples, men usually work a bit more than women, they each are home with their kids at least one day per week.
-If you look at this juggling act more globally, however, women still carry more household and childcare tasks than men[ii].
-More importantly, in a juggle situation, for instance a child falling ill, it is again mostly the woman who takes the hit and goes home from work as they have the ‘smaller’ or ‘less important’ job[iii].
+If you look at this juggling act more globally, however, women still shoulder more household and childcare tasks than men[ii].
+More importantly, in a juggle situation, for instance, a child falling ill, it is again mostly the woman who takes the hit and goes home from work as they have the ‘smaller’ or ‘less important’ job[iii].

 [i] CBS (2022).
 Emancipation monitor. https://longreads.cbs.nl/emancipatiemonitor-2022/ (in Dutch)